Never too Old: Play Guitar and Reclaim Your Musical Joy

 Notice what your body is saying.
 Not to judge it.
 Not to bully it into compliance.
 But to actually listen.
 Where's the tension?
 Where's the ease?
 What's your body trying to tell you?

 Alright, here's something you can actually do today.
-I call it a reconciling practice because you're not trying to master anything, you're just making peace with where you are right now.
+I call it a reset practice because you're not trying to master anything, you're just making peace with where you are right now.

 - Where is your breath?
 Are you holding it?